RNA-binding protein FUS

-RNA-binding protein FUS/TLS (FUsed in Sarcoma/Translocated in LipoSarcoma), also known as heterogeneous nuclear ribonucleoprotein P2 is a protein that in humans is encoded by the FUS gene.
+RNA-binding protein fused in sarcoma/translocated in liposarcoma (FUS/TLS), also known as heterogeneous nuclear ribonucleoprotein P2 is a protein that in humans is encoded by the FUS gene.

 Discovery

 FUS/TLS was initially identified as a fusion protein (FUS-CHOP) produced as a result of chromosomal translocations in human cancers, especially liposarcomas.
 In these instances, the promoter and N-terminal part of FUS/TLS is translocated to the C-terminal domain of various DNA-binding transcription factors (e.g. CHOP) conferring a strong transcriptional activation domain onto the fusion proteins.

 FUS/TLS was independently identified as the hnRNP P2 protein, a subunit of a complex involved in the maturation of pre-mRNA.

 Structure

 FUS/TLS is a member of the FET protein family that also includes the EWS protein, the TATA-binding protein TBP-associated factor TAFII68/TAF15, and the Drosophila cabeza/SARF protein.